Peppa Pig becomes a big sister as Mummy Pig gives birth to baby girl

 Good Morning Britain revealed that “understandably, Mummy Pig is resting but Daddy Pig has let me know he will be free to catch up next week for his first ever TV interview and another glimpse of the new baby.”

+It has since been broadcast in more than 40 languages and is available in over 180 territories.

-It was acquired by toy company Hasbro in 2019 as the part of them buying Entertainment One’s brands.
+It was acquired by toy company Hasbro in 2019 as part of its purchase of Entertainment One’s brands.

 Join our commenting forum